binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang="XQuery"}
     count(//Users/*)

-The following reveals that the length of the value at the forth position of the child node (no mater what it is called) of the first `User` is in fact 9 characters long.
+The following reveals that the length of the value at the fourth position of the child node (no mater what it is called) of the first `User` is in fact 9 characters long.
 Is the `Password` nine characters long?
 True.

 {linenos=off, lang="XQuery"}
     string-length(//User[position()=1]/*[position()=4])=9